Dreadyyyy/telred/README.md

-Bot that performs seamless repost of reddit posts into telegram chat\
+Bot that performs seamless repost of reddit posts into telegram chat
-Current limitations:
-- Does not send full content of some posts
-- Several uncaught errors